Business Broadband Speed Guide

 If you have ample office space, consider using a mesh network of multiple routers to ensure strong signal coverage throughout the building.

-It’s also worth considering upgrading your router and network setup (e.g. SD-WAN), as newer devices offer stronger performance.
+It’s also worth considering upgrading your devices on your local area network, as newer devices typically offer stronger performance.